 Your discoveries will begin with an included tour of Opatija, a colorful city that has been a popular seaside vacation destination since the days of the Habsburg dynasty.
 You'll have the opportunity to soak in the luxury of this eternally popular resort city on an included tour as you admire the beautiful villas on display, and stroll along its famous seaside promenade, the Lungomare, which offers stunning views of the Mediterranean Sea.

-In late afternoon, you’ll gain insights into the region during an exclusive Discovery Series discussion on Croatia Today.
+Later today, you’ll gain insights into the region during an exclusive Discovery Series discussion on Croatia Today.
 You’ll learn about the contemporary culture and society of this historic nation.

 Lunch is on your own today.
 Tonight, enjoy dinner in a local restaurant.